dlr-eoc/prosEO/processing-engine/k8s-deploy/README.md

    cluster to `kubespray/inventory/<clustername>` and adds a few configuration files.
 1. Change to the new cluster directory.

+TODO Terraform provisioning needs to be done first??

-1. Create SSH keys for this cluster:
+1. Create SSH keys for this cluster (within the deployment container, directory `kubespray/inventory/<clustername>`):
    ```bash
    $ ../../../scripts/ssh_config.sh
    ```